 This is a daily necessity with 60% of our bodies made up of water itself.
 Hydration is a really important part of everyday health so we need to ensure drinking water is a solid habit in our daily routine.

-Depending on body size your daily requirement will be upwards of 1.5 - 2 L per day (and sadly flat whites don’t count).
-If you live in hot or humid conditions, naturally sweat lost or exercise daily your intake will higher than average.
-Spread your intake out over the day to ensure your nicely hydrated.
-It's handy to note that once your thirsty dehydration has already kicked in so it's likely you’re not drinking enough.
+Depending on body size your daily requirement will be between 1.5 - 2.0 litres per day (and sadly, flat whites don’t count).
+If you live in hot or humid conditions, naturally sweat lots or exercise daily, your intake will higher than average.
+Spread your intake out over the day to ensure you're nicely hydrated.
+It's handy to note that once you're thirsty, dehydration has already kicked in so it's likely you’re not drinking enough.

-Sports drinks should have a defined time and purpose for use, however are often a topic of confusion.
+Sports drinks should have a defined time and purpose for use, however, are often a topic of confusion.
 Generally, the main components are fluid (water), carbohydrates (sugars) and electrolytes (mineral salts).
-In simple terms the aim of a good sports drink is to get the water, sugars and electrolytes absorbed into your body through the fastest possible mechanisms, with the least amount of discomfort to replace substances the body requires to perform at its best.
+In simple terms, the aim of a good sports drink is to get the water, sugars and electrolytes absorbed into your body through the fastest possible mechanisms, with the least amount of discomfort to replace substances the body requires to perform at your best.
 Easy right?

 Marewa Sutherland is a qualified Sports & Exercise Nutritionist (BAppSc, University of Otago) and co-founder of PURE Sports Nutrition.
 Marewa is available for personalised Nutrition consultations in person or via Skype.